Incentives for Collective Innovation: Model and welfare benchmark

-In the main interpretation of the model, the stock $x_t$ denotes the (quality of a shared) \emph{technology}, and increments in $x_t$ are \emph{innovations}.
-These terms are used throughout the discussion.
-Given this interpretation, linear multiplicative payoffs may be understood as follows.
-In each period, agents face a binary decision between using and improving the technology.
-Improving the technology ($a^i_t = 1$) yields no payoff, and using it ($a^i_t = 0$) yields a payoff equal to its current quality, $x_t$.
-We may interpret $0 < a^i_t < 1$ as improving the technology with probability $a^i_t$ and using it with probability $1-a^i_t$.
-Assuming that agents are expected-utility maximisers, their payoff function is \eqref{eq:linear}.
+I interpret the stock $x_t$ as the quality of a shared \emph{technology}, and increments in $x_t$ as \emph{innovations}.
+Given this interpretation, \eqref{eq:linear} may be understood as follows.
+In each period, agents can either use or (try to) improve the technology.
+Improving the technology ($a^i_t = 1$) yields no immediate payoff, and using it ($a^i_t = 0$) yields a payoff flow equal to its current quality, $x_t$.
+(Interpret $0 < a^i_t < 1$ as improving the technology with probability $a^i_t$ and using it with probability $1-a^i_t$.)